-- 2. the cost is identified in the approved budget or application; - 3. there is an educational benefit associated with the cost; - 4. the cost aligns with identified needs based on results and findings from a needs assessment; - the cost addresses program goals and objectives and is based on program data.
+- 3. there is an educational benefit associated with the cost; - 4. the cost aligns with identified needs based on results and findings from a needs assessment; - 5. the cost addresses program goals and objectives and is based on program data.